 Outdoor Education

-Students are regularly given opportunities to observe and investigate the natural world around them while safely challenging their own capabilities, both independently and in collaboration with others.
+Students are regularly given opportunities to observe and investigate the natural world around them while safely challenging their own capabilities, both independently and with others.
 For all grades, this includes exploring the campus gardens and other natural spaces as part of the school day.

-Opportunities for learning are then extended as students take on experiential challenges that build resilience, collaboration and leadership.
 Whether exploring the natural environment on campus in K1, learning about water filtration in Grade 3 or taking on our High Ropes course in Grade 8, students develop confidence in their physical abilities and the emotional resilience to withstand difficult situations.

 Achievements in outdoor education are recorded through student reflections and demonstrated in the character, skills, qualities and maturity that students develop and apply across all aspects of the learning programme and in their lives.